56 Indigenous Studies

 Textbooks

-This is a Canadian created resourceCree Dictionary of Mathematical Terms with Visual Examples (CC BY) by Arzu Sardarli and Ida Swan
+This is a Canadian created resourceCree Dictionary of Mathematical Terms with Visual Examples by Arzu Sardarli and Ida Swan (CC BY).

 This dictionary is the continuation of prior work by the authors on composing Cree equivalents of mathematics terms.
 The glossary of mathematics terms was developed considering the topics of school curriculums of Canadian provinces.
 The dictionary provides Cree equivalents of 176 mathematics terms and their definitions in English.
 The visual examples mainly contain Indigenous elements.
 The dictionary was reviewed by Elders, Indigenous Knowledge Keepers, and Cree-speaking educators.

-This is a Canadian created resourceEconomic Aspects of the Indigenous Experience in Canada, 2nd ed.
-(CC-BY) by Anya Hageman
+This is a Canadian created resourceEconomic Aspects of the Indigenous Experience in Canada, 2nd ed. by Anya Hageman (CC-BY).

 The textbook explores the economic history and economic potential of Indigenous peoples in Canada. what institutional arrangements hold them back economically and what institutions assist them going forward? what norms do Indigenous communities hold that inform their priorities and economic behavior?

-This is a Canadian created resourcePulling Together: Manitoba Foundations Guide (Brandon Edition) (CC BY-NC) by Manitoba Foundations Group
+This is a Canadian created resourcePulling Together: Manitoba Foundations Guide (Brandon Edition) by Manitoba Foundations Group (CC BY-NC).

 This is the first Manitoba adaptation of an open professional learning series developed for staff across post-secondary institutions.
 This guide is intended to be a living document.
 Just as human relationships are dynamic, so too is this document meant to grow and change.